Niagara Amusement Park & Splash World: Apex Parks Group

 Martin DiPietro sold the park's land to Store Capital in May 2016, and Apex Parks Group began leasing the property from Store Capital that same month.
 The park returned to its original name of Fantasy Island.

 Reports surfaced in 2018 and 2019 that the general condition of the park had deteriorated, with many attractions not operational due to mechanical failure and understaffing.

 On February 19, 2020, following reports that Apex Parks Group had put the park's rides up for sale, the company confirmed that the park had permanently closed.
 A settlement was reached with the Attorney General's office to refund customers that had purchased 2020 season passes.

 IB Parks & Entertainment (2021–present)

 Gene Staples, owner of IB Parks & Entertainment, entered a long-term agreement to lease the property from Store Capital in May 2021.
-Staples also owns and operates Clementon Park and Splash World and Indiana Beach.
+IB Parks & Entertainment also owns and operates Clementon Park and Splash World and Indiana Beach.
 The park was renamed Niagara Amusement Park & Splash World, and reopened in August 2021.
 The 2021 season featured only the water park, as rides were refurbished and reinstalled in the dry park.
 The full park reopened for the 2022 season.

+In mid-April 2026, management of the park indicated that they were "working through some logistics" in regard to that season's opening after failing to post job openings or offer season passes by April.
+It was announced on April 30, 2026, that the park would not open for the 2026 season, citing low attendance and revenue levels.